hardness vs toughness

 Strength defines a material’s ability to withstand an applied stress without failure.
 It is expressed as:

 Strength is controlled by grain boundary strengthening (Hall–Petch effect), dislocation density, and phase transformation (e.g., martensitic steels).
 High strength is crucial in load-bearing structures like aerospace frames, pressure vessels, and structural beams.
-However, toughness vs strength comparisons show that a very strong but brittle material may fail catastrophically if it lacks toughness.
+Strong materials are characterized by their resistance to deformation, cracking, and scratching, allowing them to withstand various external forces and stresses.
+However, toughness vs strength comparisons show that a very strong but brittle material may fail catastrophically if it has low toughness.
+Some strong materials may have lower toughness, making them susceptible to brittle failure.
+Conversely, materials with lower strength may not be suitable for applications requiring high load-bearing capacity.

 Toughness: Energy Absorption Before Fracture

 The toughness, meaning in materials science, is the ability to absorb energy and plastically deform before fracturing.
-If someone asks what is toughness? or more specifically, what is toughness in materials?, it refers to a material’s combined strength and ductility.
+If someone asks what is toughness? or more specifically, what is toughness in materials?, it refers to a material’s combined strength and ductility, as well as the material’s ability to withstand sudden shocks.
 Toughness is typically measured in units of toughness such as J/m² or MPa√m, often through impact tests (Charpy, Izod) or fracture toughness (KIC) measurements.
+It measures how much energy a material can absorb before breaking.
+Impact toughness and notch toughness are specific measures of a material’s toughness, especially under sudden or localized stress.
+The total energy absorbed before fracture is represented by the area under the stress strain curve obtained from a tensile test.

 Key mechanisms include: